Skip to article frontmatterSkip to article content

 Describing sounds

 Recall last week’s discussion about the differences between hearing and listening.
-We will get back to the mechanisms for both hearing in the coming weeks—focusing on both the acoustic and psychoacoustic parts—but this week will focus on how we listen, what we listen to, and how we can describe the sound and reflect on its meaning.
+This week, will focus on how we listen, what we listen to, and how we can describe sound and reflect on its meaning.

 Academic approaches to describing sound vary across the three main directions we are considering in this course (musicology, psychology, and technology).
 They each tap into various subfields (or paradigms), each offering distinct frameworks and terminologies: